eristoken/ERIS-Token/README.md

 - **ERISSepolia (ERIS Token)**: `0xCeF263A2587fe8F9d4BEDAb339E4b5258ac07690`

 > **Note on Deterministic Deployments**: These contracts use deterministic deployment (CREATE2), which means each contract uses the **same address on each supported chain**.
 This enables seamless cross-chain bridging and ensures consistent contract addresses across all networks where the contracts are deployed.
+>
+> **Security Requirement**: The contract enforces `sender == address(this)` in CCIP message validation.
+This security measure requires deterministic deployment using CREATE2 with identical salt and init code on all chains.
+Failure to deploy deterministically will result in rejected cross-chain messages.

 ## Supported Chains